-Prior to the issuance of any building permit involving excavation, shoring, foundation, or the superstructure, the project applicant shall hire a qualified Professional Archaeologist to develop a Worker's Environmental Awareness Program (WEAP) to train the construction crew on the legal requirements for the treatment of cultural resources as well as procedures to follow in the event of a cultural resources discovery.
-This training program shall be given to the crew before ground disturbing work commences and shall include handouts to be given to new workers.

-The applicant shall note on all construction plans that require ground disturbing activities that there is a potential for exposing buried cultural resources including prehistoric Native American burials.
+- MM CUL-2.1: Prior to the issuance of any demolition, grading or building permit involving ground-disturbing activities (whichever occurs first), the project applicant shall hire a qualified Professional Archaeologist and Native American Monitor to develop a Worker's Environmental Awareness Program (WEAP) to train the construction crew on the legal requirements for the treatment of cultural resources as well as procedures to follow in the event of a cultural resources discovery.
+This training program shall be given to the crew before ground disturbing work commences and shall include handouts to be given to new workers. - MM CUL-2.2: The applicant shall note on all construction plans that require ground disturbing activities that there is a potential for exposing buried cultural resources including prehistoric Native American burials. - MM CUL-2.3: A Professional Archaeologist and Native American Monitor shall be present during all ground-disturbing activities.
 If any prehistoric or significant historic period cultural materials are exposed during construction grading and/or excavation whether on-site or off-site, the applicant shall halt all construction activities within 50 feet of the find, and the Professional Archaeologist shall provide identification, evaluation, and further recommendations consistent with CEQA and City of San Mateo requirements.